Documentation Menu

 • No destructive deletes: Historical baseline screenshots are never deleted when a configuration changes.

-• Superseded in place: The next job run treats all screenshots captured before the invalidation as new baselines (isNewBaseline: true).
+• Superseded in place: The next job run captures new screenshots and saves them as fresh baselines (isNewBaseline: true), bypassing any comparison against the old configuration.

 • New baselines on next run: After PUT /project/{name}, the next run re-baselines everything.
 Run it a second time to start detecting regressions against the updated baselines.